Your organization won a NY State or federal security grant. What should you do next?

 Getting reimbursed

-Through the Hebrew Free Loan Society (HFLS), UJA has created a bridge loan fund providing capital to federal and state grant recipients to make all necessary upgrades immediately; and get reimbursed from the state later.
-Available on a first come, first served basis for organizations that have received security grants but cannot afford to pay for security enhancements upfront while awaiting reimbursement from the government.
+Available on a first come, first served basis for organizations that have received security grants, but cannot afford to pay for security enhancements upfront while awaiting reimbursement from the government.
 This program provides interest-free loans of up to $150,000 to organizations in any of New York City’s five boroughs, Westchester, or Long Island.
-Click here for more information, or contact Fred Cohen at fcohen@hfls.org.
+Click here for more information, or here to contact HFLS Financial Analyst Fred Cohen with any questions.